johnnyy5929/Game-of-Life/simulations/troublemaker.md

 # You became a troublemaker

-You are wondering if you made the right choice, should we make self change or go deeper into the life as a troublemaker, what do you choose to do next?
+You are wondering if you made the right choice.
+Should we make self change or go deeper into the life as a troublemaker?
+What do you choose to do next?

 [Rob a store](jail.md)